hudson155/kairo/README.md

 ### Infrastructure

 Infrastructure is natively decoupled from Applications.
-A single Server may serve requests for multiple Applications and multiple Features).
+A single Server may serve requests for multiple Applications and multiple Features.
 This keeps cost down.
 Autoscaling is managed automatically by Kubernetes.
 Each Server can scale independently, including Application-specific Servers.